vsmith214/practice-checkpoint-express/readme.md

 2. Clone this to your local machine.
 3. `npm install`
 4. You can run `npm test` which will continuously run the test suite upon file updates.
-5. Read through the project structure, you'll be primarily working in `models/todos.js` and  `routes/index.js` in that order.
+5. Read through the project structure, you'll be primarily working in `models/todos.js`, `routes/index.js`, and `app.js`.
 6. Start working through the tests in `test/`.
 Make sure to change an `xit` to an `it` to change any given spec from pending to active.
 7. `git commit` often as you make progress on the tests.